Herman Clark (coach)

 A native of Fort Worth, Clark attended North Side High School.
 After graduating from TCU in 1927, he became a teacher and football coach at Belton High School in Belton, Texas.
 Following his one year at Daniel Baker, Clark moved on to Centre College in Danville, Kentucky to serve as an assistant football coach in charge of the backfield under head football coach Ed Kubale, who had been an assistant at TCU during Clark's playing days.
 In 1932, Clark returned to Fort Worth to become head football coach at his alma mater, North Side High School.
 He coached North Side for 10 seasons until he resigned in 1942 to enter the United States Navy.
 As a lieutenant, Clark was assigned to the Navy Pre-Flight Training School in Athens, Georgia and was the backfield coach for the 1942 Georgia Pre-Flight Skycrackers football team.
 He was transferred in early 1943 to the naval aviation cadet selection board in Dallas.

-Herman Clark Stadium, built in 1970, in Forth Worth, is named for him.
+Herman Clark Stadium, built in 1970, in Fort Worth, is named for him.
 Clark died on June 30, 1979, after collapsing at his home in Fort Worth while doing yardwork.